NCAR/DART/README.rst

 models.
 DAReS staff will port over any requested model.
 Email dart@ucar.edu if yours is not on the list.

-For more information on this release, see :doc:`guide/Manhattan_release`.

 Quick-start
 -----------